jbh-91/Simple-Calculator/readme.md

 TipCalculator
     Initialize calculator
     Initilaize GUI

-    Prompt for equation
+        buttons
+        text-field

+    Repeat
+        Get input
+        Update text-field

+    On calculate
+        Split field-input to numbers and operations
         Convert numbers to numbers (float)
         Calculate operations in order while checking if operations are possible

     Feedback-Pop-Up on error if error
-    Display result or
+    Display result
 End

 ```